whitehatmiddleman/12keys/README.md

 After you've flashed the firmware, install the Vial host gui from [here](https://get.vial.today/download/).
 For more instructions follow the [first time use guide](https://get.vial.today/manual/first-use.html)

+Connect the macro pad, run the application and you should be all set.

+![alt vial-app][vial-app]

 ## Features
 - All the cool Vial features!!!

 ## Troubleshooting
-- Make sure your macro keyboard and connected based on the pin configuration
+- Make sure your macro pad and connected based on the pin configuration
-- Connect the macro keyboard before running the application, otherwise click on refresh
+- Connect the macro pad before running the application, otherwise click on refresh

 ## Future Improvements
 - Use a Nice!Nano controller, but will lose the Vial functionality.